Installing the Download-Version

 Rename the Directory

 Ideally, you should rename the directory to something innocuous.
-Preferably a random combination of letters and numbers to bypass any blockers that might otherwise block the script.
+A random combination of letters and numbers is best to bypass blockers that might otherwise block the script.

 If you’re using 1&1 or domainfactory, make sure to set the RewriteBase after installation.
 Here’s a brief explanation: